o3de/o3de.org/content/docs/userguide/terrain-import.md

+description: ' Import or export terrain areas into your &ALY; level to save time and work. '
+slug: terrain-import
+title: Importing and Exporting Terrain Blocks
+---
 # Importing and Exporting Terrain Blocks<a name="terrain-import"></a>

 You can import and export terrain areas or blocks\.
 When importing or exporting, you should also import or export the associated terrain texture layers\.